 Sharing what you’re planning to do in Slack will help build accountability for you and your team.
 If you’ve said what you’re doing, you’re much more likely to do it than face the specter of public judgment.

-At FYI we do this through what we call daily updates.
+At Nira, we do this through what we call daily updates.
 We share what we accomplished the day before and what we’re planning to do today.
-That way we can let everyone know what we’re up to, see what others are working on, and also keep ourselves accountable to our work.
+That way we can let everyone know what we’re up to, see what others are working on, and also keep ourselves accountable for our work.

 10) Define your and the team’s responsibilities